This is a multipart series on how anyone can do a complete overhaul of your pinball machine and make it work like new.

 Earlier pinball machines had lacquer finishes.
 These do not protect as well.
 They also tend to ‘melt’ into the paint surface.
 Plus they yellow with time.

 Older finishes can have some surface damage.
 At times, it maybe possible to remove the lightest damage with a Magic Erasure.
 But that means much of the finish is being removed and it frequently needs to be replaced.
+If you use Magic Erasure and isopropyl alcohol, expect to have to apply a new clear coat later.

 We usually start with a quick vacuum, just to suck up the loose dirt out of the way.
 Sometimes we follow this with some compressed air to blow remaining stuff off.

-It maybe worthwhile to wipe down the playfield with Naphtha to remove old wax and make your job easier (read cautions on that can!).
+It maybe worthwhile to wipe down the playfield with naphtha to remove old wax and make your job easier (read cautions on that can!).
 Then pull out the microfiber cloth and Novus 2 and start wiping away.

 In a little while, you will get an idea of what can be accomplished.
 In the second photo, a bit of cleaning with Novus and it looks almost as good as new.